SF-WDI-LABS/mongoose-books-app/README.md

     app.use(express.static('public'));
   ```

-1. Add your scripts and styles files to the `<head>` of your index.hbs
+1. Change the index page `<head>` to use the new paths.

-1. Get a 'console.log("I live to serve.")' from your `scripts.js` to appear in your browser dev tools console.
+1. Get a 'console.log("Sanity Check: JS is working!")' from your `base.js` to appear in your browser dev tools console.

-1. Get a custom style to work on your index.hbs page.
+1. Get the css styles in `styles.css` working again on the index page.

-**Send Just JSON Data (with No Template)**

-So far, we've been using server-side HTML templating with hbs to put the album data directly into our HTML before we send it.
-Now, we'll add an API route that sends back raw JSON data instead of a filled-in HTML page.
+**Challenge**

 We're making a weird app.
 Albums and taquerias.
 Treat your senses.